Sontaran: Revived era

 Phil Ford, a writer for the spin-off series The Sarah Jane Adventures, was keen on adapting the Sontarans into the series, resulting in their appearance in The Last Sontaran, the first serial of the show's second season.
 Though many Sontaran props and objects could be re-used from the main show in the serial, Kaagh (portrayed by actor Anthony O'Donnell), the Sontaran who appears in the episode, had a new cast taken for his armour instead of re-using the old one.
 Kaagh was later brought back for the season finale, Enemy of the Bane.
 In an unused script for writer Gareth Roberts's later serial Death of the Doctor, a Sontaran named Skorm would have appeared; Skorm's concept would later be adapted into Strax (portrayed by Dan Starkey) in the 2011 episode "A Good Man Goes to War".
 Strax would go on to serve as a recurring character in the main Doctor Who series.
 Steven Moffat, the creator of Strax, said that his continued appearances came about due to his popularity among fans, particularly alongside Madame Vastra and Jenny Flint, who had debuted in the same episode.
+A Sontaran named Skarn was later planned to appear in the 2015 episode "Face the Raven", where he would have been responsible for a murder at an alien refugee camp while plotting to enact war.
+This plan was scrapped as the script was rewritten, though a Sontaran would end up having a cameo in the final episode.